Ever heard of the phrase, “money doesn’t grow on trees?” I know I have …

 Well, as per old Chinese divinity beliefs, it can grow money— at least on succulents.
-According to Feng Shui lore, simply placing some plant at the entrance of your house, office or business is what it takes to make big bucks.
+According to Feng Shui lore, simply placing some plants at the entrance of your house, office, or business is what it takes to make big bucks.

-The jade plant is widely associated with luck, riches and prosperity in the Asian communities.
-In China, you’ll find it mainly at the entrance of shops, restaurants and offices to attract customers and good fortune.
-The jade plant, also known as the dollar plant, is believed to attract riches due to its small, round-like leaves which resemble jade coins symbolic of wealth and success.
+The jade plant is widely associated with luck, riches, and prosperity in Asian communities.
+In China, you’ll find it mainly at the entrance of shops, restaurants, and offices to attract customers and good fortune.
+The jade plant, also known as the dollar plant, is believed to attract riches due to its small, round-like leaves that resemble jade coins symbolic of wealth and success.

-So serious is the belief, that the jade plant is usually placed on top of stocks and investments certificates during Chinese new year celebration for higher stock value in the incoming year.
-(Talk about a bullish method).
+So serious is the belief that the jade plant is usually placed on top of stocks and investment certificates during the Chinese New Year celebration to increase their stock value in the incoming year.
+(Talk about a bullish method.)

-In most countries where these beliefs are upheld, this “good luck” plant is usually given as a gift in weddings, house warming and during a launch of a new business.
+In most countries where these beliefs are upheld, this “good luck” plant is usually given as a gift at weddings, housewarmings, and the launch of a new business.

-The Feng shui philosophy has it that the jade plant will attract money towards your house, office or business due to its “positive energy” emission.
+The Feng Shui philosophy states that the jade plant will attract money to your house, office, or business due to its “positive energy” emission.

-So will a jade plant placed at the entrance of your house increase your bank balance, clear your credit cards, help you pay your mortgage quicker or grow those savings?
+So will a jade plant placed at the entrance of your house increase your bank balance, clear your credit cards, help you pay your mortgage quicker, or grow those savings?
 Well, that’s quite iffy.
-One thing for sure, it’ll make a remarkable house plant in your living room.
+One thing is for sure, it’ll make a remarkable house plant in your living room.

 The jade plant is scientifically referred to as Crassula Ovata.
 Though previously known as Crassula argentea, it belongs to the genus Crassula and the Crassulaceae family.
-This particular succulent is loaded with hordes of common names: money plant, lucky plant, dollar plant, friendship plant, jade plant and pink joy.
+This particular succulent has many common names, including money plant, lucky plant, dollar plant, friendship plant, jade plant, and pink joy.

-Crassula ovata shares the name “money tree” with Pachira aquatica which also goes by the same nickname and both are believed to attract money according to Feng shui folklore.
+Crassula ovata shares the name “money tree” with Pachira Aquatica, which also goes by the same nickname.
+According to Feng Shui folklore, both are believed to attract money.

-Native to South African and Mozambique, this supposedly auspicious succulent has found its way around many households all over the world.
+Native to South Africa and Mozambique, this supposedly auspicious succulent has become a staple in many households worldwide.

 It does well both indoors and out in the open garden or landscape.
 The jade plant is mainly grown in temperate and tropical regions.

-Stems start off as green and fleshy but as the plant grows, they turn to brown and become woody.
+Stems start as green and fleshy, but as the plant grows, they turn brown and become woody.
 Mature jade plants have a miniature tree-like appearance, which makes them very aesthetically appealing as decorative houseplants.

-The jade plant produces small, star-shaped, white or light pink flowers that are arranged in round clusters.
-The blooming takes place at winter or spring.
-The flowers are lightly sweet scented and attract butterflies, bees and flies.
+The jade plant produces small, star-shaped, white, or light pink flowers that are arranged in round clusters.
+The blooming takes place in winter or spring.
+The flowers are lightly sweet-scented and attract butterflies, bees, and flies.

 The following features make the jade plant unique…